top of page

 Advent Readings from the Fathers

-Sequel to the Lent Readings below, also edited by the Anglican priest William James Early Bennett.
+Sequel to the Lent Readings below, also edited by the Anglican priest William James Early Bennett with translations from the Library of the Fathers.
 It covers the First Sunday in Advent through Christmas Day.

 St. Alphonsus de Liguori - Advent